smurphos/nemo_actions_and_cinnamon_scripts/README.md

 # Nemo Actions & Cinnamon Scripts

 A collection of custom context menu actions for the Nemo file manager, along with some [miscellaneous feature scripts](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts#cinnamon-scripts) intended for the Cinnamon desktop environment.

-Also included is a [GTK over-ride](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts#miscellaneous-tweaks) file to increase the width of scrollbars and improve the visibility of labels on desktop icons.
+Also included is a [GTK over-ride](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts#miscellaneous-tweaks) file to increase the width of GTK application scrollbars, improve the visibility of labels on desktop icons, and improve the visibility of text on the cinnamon lock-screen / screen-saver.

 # Nemo Actions